rcorrie/scroll-toggle/README.md

 # ScrollToggle
-ScrollToggle is a small JavaScript component that lets you apply classes to an element depending on which direction the document is scrolled.
+ScrollToggle is a small JavaScript component that lets you perform actions on elements depending on which direction the viewport is scrolled.

 [DEMO](http://hiyermedia.com/scroll-toggle/)